Xorrad/directory-bookmark/README.md

 # Directory Bookmark

-A utility tool to bookmark directories (only works for linux) and open those directories in the file explorer.
+A utility tool to bookmark directories (only works for Ubuntu) and open those directories in the file explorer.

 ## Installation